LaurenceA/infrastructure/README.md

 ```
 lsub -c 1 -g 1 -m 22 --cmd python my_training_script.py --my_command_line_arg
 ```
+Note that lsub blocks (waits until the job is completed).
+This is useful in some ways (because it makes it easy to kill jobs when you realise something isn't right), but if you don't want it, you can delete `-W block=True` in `lsub` to get back to the usual non-blocking behaviour.

 Unfortunately, these scripts tend to produce a huge number of files that look like `STDIN.o12389412`.
 To rectify that, we use the `--autoname` argument,
 ```